Kanji Swami

-Kanji Swami (1890–1980) was a teacher of Jainism.
-He was deeply influenced by the Samayasāra of Kundakunda in 1932.
-He lectured on these teachings for 45 years to comprehensively elaborate on the philosophy described by Kundakunda and others.
+Kanji Swami (1890–1980) was a teacher of Jainism who founded the Kanji Swami Pantha.
+While ordained in the Sthānakavāsī monastic order of the Shvetambaras, he was deeply influenced by the Samayasāra, attributed to Kundakunda but probably written in stages by multiple authors between 550 and 600 CE to 950-1150 CE, and by Shrimad Rajchandra, and lectured on these teachings for 45 years to comprehensively elaborate on the philosophy described by Kundakunda and others.
 He was given the title of "Koh-i-Noor of Kathiawar" by the people who were influenced by his religious teachings and philosophy.

 Biography

 Early years

 Kanji Swami was born in Umrala, a small village in the Kathiawar region of Gujarat, in 1890 to a Sthanakvasi family.
 Although an able pupil in school, he always had an intuition that the worldly teachings was not something that he was looking out for.
 His mother died when he was thirteen and he lost his father at the age of seventeen.
 After this, he started looking after his father's shop.
 He used the frequent periods of lull in the shop in reading various books on religion and spirituality.
 Turning down the proposals of marriage, he confided in his brother that he wanted to remain celibate and take renunciation.